Digital quantum simulation of molecular dynamics and control: Introduction

 In this article, we explore how a quantum computer could be used as a digital quantum simulator for the design of quantum optimal controls for molecular systems.
 To this end, we introduce a hybrid quantum-classical scheme combining (a) digital quantum simulation methods for simulating the molecular dynamics in polynomial time \cite{10.2307/2899535} with (b) classical optimization approaches to identify control fields for achieving a desired task.
 Our scheme offers a clear example of a scientific problem amenable to a quantum speedup, which we hope will serve to motivate current efforts advancing quantum computing devices.
 The first step of this scheme involves encoding the state and Hamiltonian of the molecular system under consideration into qubits for simulation on the quantum computer.
 To date, relatively little attention has been given to encoding procedures for simulating rotational and vibrational systems \cite{2018arXiv181104069M, 2019arXiv190912847S}, which are common and important applications for quantum control.
 We address this by outlining a general encoding approach, and provide explicit details regarding applications to rotational and vibrational systems.

 We also consider the applicability of this general scheme towards elucidating the mechanisms underpinning important light-matter interactions found in nature, such as the absorption of sunlight and transport of photoexcitations by pigments in light-harvesting complexes of photosynthetic organisms.
 This process marks the first stage of photosynthesis and is widely believed to involve quantum coherent excitonic dynamics at short time-scales \cite{2005Natur.434..625B,2007Natur.446..782E, scholes_quantum-coherent_2010, scholes_solar_2012}.
 Numerical studies are needed for understanding this process, but require simulating the quantum dynamics of numerous coupled pigments interacting with a larger, thermal environment, which poses a significant computational challenge \cite{strumpfer_open_2012, kreisbeck_scalable_2014, 2020arXiv200103685B}.
 The mechanisms underlying photosynthesis can also be probed using two-dimensional electronic spectroscopy experiments, which produce maps of the energy transfer in light-harvesting complexes after a particular initial electronic excitation has been prepared \cite{schlau-cohen_two-dimensional_2011,doi:10.1146/annurev-conmatphys-020911-125126}.
 Thus, in this latter setting, the ability to prepare the complex in a state that leads to the desired energy transfer dynamics is of paramount importance.
-We consider how optimally-shaped fields could be used to this effect, and estimates of the qubit counts and circuit depths needed to perform the associated simulations on a quantum computer are given.
+We consider how optimally-shaped fields could be used to this effect, and estimate the qubit counts and circuit depths needed to perform the associated simulations on a quantum computer.
+Using this setting, we also consider the prospects of implementing of our approach on current and near-term quantum hardware.
+In particular, we numerically analyze the performance of our algorithm in the presence of different levels of noise, using a model for quantum hardware based on trapped ions.